Zaptopod4001/TilemapToMesh/README.md

 * "Create Tilemap Mesh" button should activate - press it to create the mesh

-There resulting mesh Asset will be created in the target folder.
-Also, a new gameobject will be added to current scene, and it will have a Mesh Filter with the created mesh assigned and a Mesh Renderer.
+The resulting Mesh Asset will be created in the target folder.
+Also, a new GameObject will be added to current scene, and it will have a Mesh Filter with the created Mesh assigned and also a Mesh Renderer.

 # Classes